What is expungement/expunction?

 The times are as follows: B Felony: 7 years, C felony: 5 years, A misdemeanor: 3 years, B or C misdemeanor, violation, or contempt conviction: 1 year

 I was arrested but not convicted.
 How long do I have to wait to expunge the arrest record?

 The length of time you have to wait to expunge an arrest record depends on how the case was resolved.
 If you won at trial or if the case was filed and later dismissed, we may immediately begin the expungement process.
-If you went to court and the Prosecutor did not file charges against you (referred to as a “no complaint”), we must wait a year from the arrest date before we can start the expungement.
-These time frames assume that you have no other arrests (within the past 3 years) or convictions (within the past 10 years) on your record.
-If you do, then you should discuss this with me to determine the date you’ll be eligible to expunge the records.
+If you went to court and the Prosecutor did not file charges against you (referred to as a “no complaint”), we must wait 60 days from the arrest date before we can start the expungement.

 Is my DUII eligible for expungement?

 DUII arrest records are only eligible if you were found “not guilty” at trial or if the Prosecutor decided not to file the charge.
 Dismissals through diversion are not eligible, and DUII convictions are not eligible.

 My probation was revoked; can I still get my conviction expunged?